 - The first winter ascent (solo, late January) of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), with temperatures down to -55 Celsius;

 - A “Marriage Expedition” – hitchhiking in winter conditions, on frozen rivers and across mountain passes (together with my fiancee) to deep taiga in Yakutia, getting married (a legally valid Catholic ceremony) at the bottom of the breath-taking Chersky Mountains, and having a memorable party with our befriended herders of reindeers;

 - The first Polish winter ascent of Mount Narodnaya, the highest peak in the Ural Mountains.

-A never-ending source of inspiration and examples are the lives of the exploration giants, such as Fridtjof Nansen, Roald Amundsen, Ernest Shackleton, Richard Francis Burton, Wojciech Kurtyka, Jerzy Kukuczka, Willem Barentsz, Semyon Chelyuskin, Sven Hedin, Henry Hudson, and many others
+A never-ending source of inspiration and examples are the lives of the exploration giants, such as Fridtjof Nansen, Roald Amundsen, Ernest Shackleton, Richard Francis Burton, Wojciech Kurtyka, Reinhold Messner, Walter Bonatti, Jerzy Kukuczka, Naomi Uemura, Willem Barentsz, Semyon Chelyuskin, Sven Hedin, Henry Hudson, Valerian Albanov, Jan Czerski, and many others

 Omnipotens Deus: Ego coram te quaerere, eaque omnia pro auxilio ac patrocinio assequamur.
 Da mihi faciat propter magnam gloriam tuam.